bonoldie/computer-vision/README.md

 ## Reference and target images

-We selected two images(reference and target respectively)s
+We selected two images(reference and target respectively) and then ran each neural network on this pair.

 | ![](assets/dante_ref.JPG) | ![](assets/dante_target.JPG) |